 Vehicles we drive are extremely important to us as we use them every day for all kinds of things.
 We name them, clean them, maintain them and make memories.
 But how much do we know about their heritage and background?

-To tackle that, we thought we would take a dive into our archives and pulled out our favourite fun facts about the Volkswagon group to showcase its rich heritage!
+To tackle that, we thought we would take a dive into our archives and pulled out our favorite fun facts about the Volkswagon group to showcase its rich heritage!

 - Porsche was amongst one of the first to design and build an electric car.
 Discovered in a private Austrian barn, the Porsche P1 is an electric wagon built in 1898.
 The car weighed 2,977lb and can drive 49 miles on a charge comparable to today’s modern electric cars.
 The P1 (officially the 1898 Egger-Lohner C.2Phaeton) has now been added to the displays within the Porsche Museum in Stuttgart.

 - The Bugatti Veyron’s chief designer was Hartmut Warkuss of Volkswagon.
 The hypercar was named car of the decade from 2000 to 2010.
 It had a top speed of 253mph until that was surpassed by the SuperSport.
 The Veyron Super Sport holds the current world record for the fastest street-legal production car in the world with a whopping top speed of 267.8mph.
 Bugatti still continues to push the boundaries of super and hypercar design with the recent release of the Chiron and the announcement of the Bugatti Devo.